MarkFlow

 Images in Notion Markdown link relatively (e.g., ![Alt](image.png)), so ensure the export zip's assets folder travels intact.
 Converters download and embed them, retaining alt text for accessibility.
 For embeds, plain links suffice, but advanced tools convert iframes to Word's object inserts.

 Code blocks (```python\ncode\n```) format as indented text; Markdown to Word adds LaTeX support for equations, vital for technical docs.
-Benchmarks show it handles 100+ images in a 10MB file without crashes, unlike free alternatives that cap at 5MB.
-In educational content, this means preserved diagrams from Notion sketches.
+It handles large files with many images reliably.

 Managing Links and Multimedia for Clean Outputs